Decoding the Mindsets (Part I): The Poor, The Middle Class, and The Rich

 The rich mindset asks one question before every financial decision: does this dollar produce more dollars, or does it die?

-Scale that to ten properties. $1,850/month in cash flow.
-Plus equity buildup from mortgage paydown.
-Plus depreciation — the IRS lets you deduct the theoretical wear on those properties, sheltering $40,000-$50,000 of rental income from taxes.
-Plus appreciation at 3-5% annually across a $1.5 million portfolio — $45,000-$75,000 in equity growth per year.
+Scale that to ten properties: $1,850/month in cash flow, equity buildup from mortgage paydown, plus depreciation sheltering $40,000-$50,000 of rental income from taxes.
+Appreciation at 3-5% annually across a $1.5 million portfolio adds another $45,000-$75,000 in equity growth per year.

-Which Mindset Are You Operating From?
+Which Mindset Are You Running?

 The One Decision

-Before you spend a single extra dollar from your next paycheck, take 20% off the top and put it somewhere it can grow.
+Before you spend a single extra dollar from your next paycheck, take 20% off the top and put it where it can grow.
 A high-yield savings account if you're just starting.
-An investment account if you've got your emergency fund.
-A down payment fund if you're ready to buy your first rental.
+A down payment fund if you're ready for your first rental.
+The real estate investing mindset in one sentence: pay yourself first, deploy into assets, let the assets pay for everything else.

 Was this helpful?